For Reclaimed Sand Or Ceramic Material That Performs As Well As – Or Better Than – New

-Sand is the largest foundry process waste, typically constituting about 70% of total waste volume.
-Environmentally it is becoming increasingly more difficult to dispose of these great quantities of waste sand into a landfill.
+Sand or ceramic is the largest foundry process waste, typically constituting about 70% of total waste volume.
+Environmentally it is becoming increasingly more difficult to dispose of these great quantities of waste sand or ceramic into a landfill.
 But waste is not the only challenge related to spent foundry sand.
 Replacing that sand with an adequate amount of new sand in order to maintain consistent properties can become quite costly.

 STEP 2 – The turbine type blower introduces air into a common plenum, providing even air dispersion among the cells.
 The air accelerates through a nozzle at the bottom of each blast tube to the optimum air/sand mixture for your application.

-STEP 4 – Sand accelerated through the blast tubes is scrubbed against sand and trapped under the conical target.
+STEP 4 – Sand or ceramic accelerated through the blast tubes is scrubbed against sand and trapped under the conical target.
 Since scrubbing is accomplished by sand-to sand contact, maintenance and replacement of wear parts are greatly reduced.

-STEP 6 – Throughput through the Pro-Claim is controlled by a series of adjustable deflector plates between the cells.
+STEP 6 – The Pro-Claim throughput is controlled by a series of adjustable deflector plates between the cells.
 A controlled amount of the sand is recirculated into the same cell and the remainder is diverted to the next cell.
 If needed, for more intensive scrubbing the sand can be retained in each cell longer.
 This controls the degree of cleanliness of the reclaimed sand without needing to recycle the sand through the entire unit.
 The reclamation process is repeated through as many successive cells as needed, depending on your specific application.

-STEP 7 – When the sand emerges from the last cell, excess fines are removed in a final dedusting chute.
+STEP 7 – When the sand or ceramic emerges from the last cell, excess fines are removed in a final dedusting chute.
 A vibratory classification screen separates and discharges refuse through a horizontal opening, and reclaimed sand enters a discharge hopper below.

 Simpson Performance Laboratory Test Program

-“Testing prior to installing purchasing the machine was extensive.
+“Testing prior to installing the machine was extensive.
 When we finally installed… it was amazing that we used the same settings that they did in the lab.”

 -Butch Pacula, Foundry Manager, MBAF